icopy-site/awesome-cn/docs/awesome/awesome-selfhosted.md

 Simple deployment of [E-mail](https://en.wikipedia.org/wiki/Email) servers, e.g. for inexperienced or impatient admins.

 - [AnonAddy](https://anonaddy.com) - Email forwarding service for creating aliases. ([Source Code](https://github.com/anonaddy/anonaddy)) `MIT` `PHP/Docker`
+- [b1gMail](https://www.b1gmail.eu) - Complete email solution that runs on any webspace with PHP and MariaDB.
+It supports POP3 catchall mailboxes and can also integrate with Postfix or b1gMailServer if you're running your own server. ([Source Code](https://codeberg.org/b1gMail/b1gMail), [Clients](https://www.b1gmail.eu/en/start/addon-b1gmailserver/)) `GPL-2.0` `PHP`
 - [DebOps](https://docs.debops.org/) - Your Debian-based data center in a box.
 A set of general-purpose Ansible roles that can be used to manage Debian or Ubuntu hosts. ([Source Code](https://github.com/debops/debops)) `GPL-3.0` `Ansible/Python`
 - [docker-mailserver](https://docker-mailserver.github.io/docker-mailserver/edge/) - Production-ready fullstack but simple mail server (SMTP, IMAP, LDAP, Antispam, Antivirus, etc.) running inside a container.
 Only configuration files, no SQL database. ([Source Code](https://github.com/docker-mailserver/docker-mailserver)) `MIT` `Docker`
 - [Dovel](https://dovel.email) - SMTP server that sends and receives emails according to a simple configuration file, with an optional web interface that you can use to browse your emails. ([Source Code](https://dovel.email/server/tree.html)) `LGPL-3.0` `Go`